CharlizeY/MORSE/README.md

 # Uni-Coursework
-Codes for Warwick MORSE and Oxford Statistical Science coursework, covers a variaty of Machine Learning algorithms.
+Codes for Warwick MORSE and Oxford Statistical Science coursework, mainly in R & Stata.